camunda/camunda-bpm-platform/quarkus-extension/README.md

 ---------
-#### Quarkus and juel bytecode incompatibilities
+#### Quarkus and JUEL bytecode incompatibilities

-**Context**: juel was built with a different java version.
+**Context**: JUEL was built with a different Java version.
 Quarkus won't pick up new build changes.

 **Solution**: If you notice juel exceptions like below, delete `/juel/target` folder and run the Quarkus build again.